edgar-carrillo-thryv/cra-maverick-sandbox-app/README.md

 - Tailwind CSS

 ## How to use
 You will primarily be using the `src -> pages -> sandbox.js` file for exploring the Maverick components.
-Please note, that the `src -> App.js` file also has react-router-dom changes that are important to know for using components such as `<Navigation list="variant">`
+Please note, that the `src -> App.js` file also has react-router-dom changes that are important to know for using components such as `<Navigation variant="list">`

 ## Information